-- Join an import permit to the products
+- Join an import permit for the products

 As mentioned before, the limit values in terms of November 2018 standards are 5,000 RMB per order and 26,000 RMB per year.

 For shipment by UPU, the total value of the parts must not exceed 1000 RMB for 6 products (ie that if there is only one product the value of the latter does not matter).
 Be careful, however, if you choose the mailing, it is important to take a look at the restrictions and prohibitions in terms of import in China: it is possible to find the complete list on the FedEx website.
-No special authorization is required, however, it will be asked to detail the contents of the shipment.
+You do not need any special authorization.
+However, the customs may ask you to detail the contents of the shipment.

-7 – How do I deal with Customs clearance?
+7 – How do I deal with Chinese customs regulations and customs clearance?

-Accepted CBEC businesses should accept the supervision of custom clearance over their importation of products.
-This means that you can either deal with yourself for custom clearance or hire some logistic company to help you deal with multiple steps during the procedure: Customs registration, declaration and inspection of imported products, payment of taxes and exchange control and customs clearance (the latter requires buyer identification information: Chinese ID).
+Accepted cross-border e-commerce companies should manage the supervision of custom clearance over their importation of products.
+This means that you can either deal with yourself for custom clearance or hire some logistic company to help you deal with multiple steps during the procedure.

 8 – Payments are made in RMB, how does the exchange rate apply?

-The CBEC is not a problem in the eurozone, but how is FOREX doing in establishing business with China?
-Indeed, paying / being paid in a foreign currency before exchanging it in the currency of one’s country can lead to the payment of unexpected costs and nibble the margins made on sales.
+Cross-border e-commerce is not an issue in the eurozone, but how is FOREX establishing business with China?
+Indeed, paying or being paid in a foreign currency before exchanging it in the currency of one’s country can lead to the payment of unexpected costs.
+In the meantime, it could nibble on the margins made on sales.
 All of this is due to fluctuating exchange rates and can have a significant impact on the break-even point of the company.

 To facilitate these transactions Alibaba and Tencent have created their system using the already popular platform: Alipay and WeChat Pay by creating cross-border payment versions.